Vast gasoline lines form in oil-rich Venezuela

 Venezuela doesn’t have the cash to import key ingredients to keep up production in a country with the world’s largest oil reserves, said Dallen, who estimated that the state run oil-firm PDVSA is producing 10 to 15% of its capacity.

-“It’s all coming together in a toxic brew,” Dallen said.
+“It’s all coming together into a toxic brew,” Dallen said.
 “That is really having a devastating effect.”

 The Trump administration this year sanctioned PDVSA in an effort aimed at driving President Nicolás Maduro from office, while throwing its support behind opposition leader Juan Guadó.